g-k/circle-editor/README.md

 TODO:

-* snap links to nearest orbits
+* snap links to nearest orbits (do orbiters so it's more direct manipulation)?
-* disable line brush when < 2 circles since no circles to connect
-* undo/redo pictures
+  * what's the best data structure for dynamic 2D location lookup?
+  * or reuse browser events?
 * pick orbit velocity, direction, and relative phase
 * select links and orbits
 * delete links and orbits
+* disable undo/redo buttons when nothing to do
+* disable line brush when < 2 circles since no circles to connect

 * only link/unlink when paused with snapping? (link as separate layer? mori or oplog?)
 * save and reload? (serialize orbits and links and use data url?)
-* export to gif? interactive SVG?
+* export to gif or interactive SVG?
 * where to start the orbiter?
   * at a random angle around the circle?
   * show candidate there too?